frankschae/academic-kickstart/content/post/GSoC2020-high-weak-order-solvers-SDE-adjoints/index.md

 Alternatively to the "direct" AD approaches, the **adjoint sensitivity method** can be used[^4].
 The adjoint sensitivity method is well known to compute gradients of solutions to ordinary differential equations (ODEs) with respect to the parameters and initial states entering the ODE.
 The method was recently generalized to SDEs[^3].
 Importantly, this new approach has different complexities in terms of memory consumption or computation time as compared with forward- or reverse-mode AD (NP vs N+P where N is the number of state variables and P is the number of parameters).

-It turns out that the aforementioned gradients in the stochastic adjoint sensitivity method are given by solving an SDE with an **augmented state backwards in time** from the end state of the forward evolution.
+It turns out that the aforementioned gradients in the stochastic adjoint sensitivity method are given by solving an SDE with an **augmented state backwards in time** launched at the end state of the forward evolution.
 In other words, we first compute the forward time evolution of the model from the start time $t_0$ to the end time $t_1$.
 Subsequently, we reverse the SDE and run a second time evolution from $t_1$ to $t_0$.
 Please note that the authors in Ref. [^3] are implementing a slightly modfified version where the time evolution of the augmented state runs from $-t_1$ to $-t_0$.
 We however are indeed using the former variant as it allows us to reuse/generalize many functions that were implemented in the [DiffEqSensitivity](https://github.com/SciML/DiffEqSensitivity.jl/) package for ODE adjoints earlier.

 ### Reverse SDE time evolution